ninadpchaudhari/JUnit-Assignment-rev22/README.md

 ## Requirements for assignment

 * Have 100% instruction & branch coverage for both constructors, enqueue, dequeue, peek, length, isEmpty, removeAll for Queue Class.
 * Screenshots obtained from Task1 and Task2
 * Annotations of JUnit are to be used.
+* Test cases must be complete & should check for expected outcome. (except for the "toString" method).
+An example would be, after the dequeue method is called on the queue, ensure that the length of the queue decreases by one.
+Or that when "peek" method is called, the returned value is the expected element.
 * You should have atleast 1 failing test which reveals the bug in the enqueue method disclosed earlier.
 ## Instructions for submission